saliormoon/Cookbook/recipes/ReplicatingData.md

 arangod --server.endpoint tcp://127.0.0.1:8529
 ```

-Now you have to create two collections and name them *data* and *replicatinStatus*
+Now you have to create two collections and name them *data* and *replicationStatus*

 ```js
 db._create("data");